Kakumi/PokeDesktop/README.md

 - [ ] Multi-monitor Pokémon roaming
 - [ ] Expand emotion pool with more expressions
 - [ ] Start the app on startup
+- [ ] Select which pokemons on the screen (between party and boxes)

 ---